SherG/cool-iron/blog/facebook-ads-roi.md

 The idea is that the marketer wants to prove that they can produce leads for you within that time period.
 They're confident that once you see the leads coming in, you'll sign up for their service.

-The marketer isn't going to deliver sales, though.
+The marketer isn't going to deliver sales, of course.
 Once the leads come in, it's your job to handle the sales process.

 > Let data lead

-I also explained that some successful Facebook marketers will decline a client if the client hasn't been experiencing regular growth.
+I also explained that some <a href="facebook-ad-meeting/">successful Facebook Ads marketers</a> will decline a client if the client hasn't been experiencing regular growth.

-These marketers contend that Facebook lead ads work best for <mark class="highlight">scaling up growth</mark> in a healthy business, not for sparking growth from zero.
+These marketers contend that Facebook lead ads work best for <mark class="highlight">scaling up growth</mark> not for sparking growth from zero.
 (The thinking is that zero growth could indicate a problem with the core business model, something that Facebook Lead Ads can't fix.)

 ## What's Your Average Customer Lifetime Value?